collegeman/sketch-emberley/README.md

 You can either combine the basic shapes as symbols and then use **Tinting** to color them, or detach the shapes from the symbols and color and style them any way you want.

 ## Create and share!
 I don't own any of the rights to Ed Emberley's work.
-I've used screenshots of some of the pages of his books in this readme, and the image of "The Fox" below is a recreation of an image he published in the book *Picture Pie*.
+I've used screenshots of some of the pages of his books in this readme without permission.
+The image of "The Fox" below is a recreation of an image he published in the book *Picture Pie*, created without permission.
+There will be more derivatives!

-I do own the Sketch file I created today, and you can use it to create any artwork you want to in the style of Ed Emberley.
-It is licensed ot you under the Creative Commons Attribution 4.0.
+I do own the Sketch file I created today, but you can use it to create any artwork you want to in the style of Ed Emberley.
+It is licensed to you under the Creative Commons Attribution 4.0.

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a>